-One thing I’ve noticed in my time in the film industry is that on many smaller, lower budget film sets the basic way things should run gets completely thrown out the window!
+One thing I’ve noticed in my time in the film industry is that on many smaller sets the basic way things should run is completely thrown out the window!

 Block, Light, Rehearse, Tweak, Shoot:

 Crew blocking is when the scene is acted out for the key crew members.
-Department heads watch and have an opportunity to ask questions and/or resolve potential issues.
-Departments like grip and lighting can get a better understanding of necessary tasks based on what is happening and It just aids communication between the Cinematographer and his Grip and Lighting team.
+Department heads watch and have an opportunity to ask questions and/or resolve potential issues before they arise.
+Departments like Grip and Lighting can get a better understanding of necessary tasks based on what is happening.
+It also aids communication between the Cinematographer and his Grip and Lighting team.
 When finished actors can go to makeup or do whatever they need while the rest of the crew moves on.
 Art department can finish any necessary work as well.

-After the blocking the Cinematographer gets a chance to discuss the lighting plan with his gaffer and key grip, they go to work as camera team sets up the shot and the rest of the crew does whatever they need to prepare for the shot.
-The assistant director department times everything out so actors can be ready at the same time as the rest of the crew.
+After the blocking the Cinematographer gets a chance to discuss the lighting plan with the gaffer and key grip, they go to work as camera team sets up the shot and the rest of the crew does whatever they need to prepare for the shot.
+The Assistant Director department times everything out so actors can be ready at the same time as the rest of the crew.

 When everyone is ready rehearsals should begin.
-Now with digital film making on many sets they just roll on the rehearsal.
-This is fine, but generally you rehearse before you roll on it so you can work out any kinks or make final tweaks before you commit to a take.
+Many productions roll on the rehearsal, especially in the Digital world.
+This is fine, but generally you rehearse before you roll so you can work out any kinks or make final tweaks before you commit to a take.

 Shoot.
 Shoot.
 Shoot.
 Move on.
 Start over.
 Block, Light, Rehearse, Tweak, Shoot!